Marcelo Huertas: Europe

 Huertas joined the Liga ACB club DKV Joventut in 2004, playing for the Badalona-based team for three seasons until 2007.
 On October 2, 2004, Huertas made his debut with the Catalans in a game against Lleida Bàsquet, scoring 9 points and recording 3 assists.
 With Joventut, Huertas reached the Liga ACB Playoffs for three consecutive seasons, won the 2005-06 FIBA EuroCup and played in the 2006–07 Euroleague.
 Still in contract with Joventut, Huertas was loaned to Bilbao Basket of the Liga ACB for the 2007-08 season.
 With Bilbao, Huertas received his first All-Liga ACB Team mention.

 After rumors of a return to Joventut or a contract extension with Bilbao, Huertas finally signed with Fortitudo Bologna of the Lega Basket Serie A, playing for the Italians during the 2008–09 season.

 In August 2009, Huertas signed a three-year contract with the Liga ACB club Saski Baskonia.
 He played for two seasons with the Basque team, winning the 2009-10 Liga ACB and reaching the EuroLeague quarterfinals in both seasons.

 FC Barcelona (2011-2015)

 On 9 August 2011, he signed a four-year contract with Liga ACB and EuroLeague club FC Barcelona.
+Barcelona paid Baskonia 500,000 euros for the transfer.
 With Barcelona, Huertas won the Liga ACB twice (2012 and 2014) and won the 2013 Spanish Cup.
 He also helped the Catalans reach the EuroLeague Final Four for three consecutive years.